red diamonds: a rare red diamond

 What Is a Red Diamond?

-While red diamonds share some similarities with pink diamonds, the intensity of their color sets them apart.
-Most red diamonds are found in small sizes, typically under one carat, making larger stones extraordinarily rare.
+While they share some similarities with pink diamonds, the intensity of their color sets them apart.
+Most of these diamonds are found in small sizes, typically under one carat, making larger stones extraordinarily rare.
 Their unique beauty, combined with their extreme scarcity, has solidified red diamonds as some of the most valuable gemstones in existence.

 How Are Red Diamonds Created?